SomilJain25/TIC-TAC-TOE-GAME/README.md

 # Chutar-Putar-games
-this is a Javascript-mini-games;A simple browser game built using JavaScript.
+this is a Javascript-mini-games.
+A simple browser game built using JavaScript.